Quafadas/dairect-democracy/README.md

 3. parses the response and checks it's asking for a function call
 4. calls the function, and returns the result to openAI

+Given src/main/scala/weather/weather.smithy, have a look at the implementation in src/main/scala/weatherImpl.scala.

 The first request to openAPI looks like

 ```